 This minor does not lead to teacher certification.
 Rather, it is for students considering graduate-level work to become teachers, speech therapists or school psychologists.
 Others may have an interest in journalism or theater, and some want to be better informed about education as citizens and future parents.
+6 course units, including:

-EDU 1004 Observing the Learner
+EDU 1004 Foundations of Education

-EDU 2014 Schooling in American Culture
+EDU 2014 Schooling in U.S. Culture: History,

+Philosophies, and Diversity

-1 of the e follow ring:
+1 of th e followir ng:

 EDU 2204 Enculturation in Non-Western Societies

-EDU 2414 The Immigrant Child
+EDU 2414 Immigration and Linguistic

+Diversity in U.S. Schools

 EDU 3414 Race, Ethnicity, and Social Class in

 American Education

 EDU 3424 Women in Education

-3 additional courses upon consultation with the education